SiliconLion/kfg-client/devnotes.md

 9/30/24 - David S- The "omni-include.h" file is meant to be included in pretty much all new code I write.
 It's inspired by Nullprogram's 2023 C style guide https://nullprogram.com/blog/2023/10/08/ .
 It's mostly just convenient type definitions and will expand over time.
 But may eventually include some configuration stuff I haven't decided.

+10/29/24 - David S- remember to run cmake whenever updating shaders cuz they're in the assets folder, and the updated version wont get copied unless you do.
+TODO: make it so CMake always checks for changes in the assets folder